-Traders use various strategies such as merger arbitrage, index arbitrage, global macro-trading and volatility arbitrage to maximize returns.
+Prop traders use various strategies such as merger arbitrage, index arbitrage, global macro-trading, and volatility arbitrage to maximize returns.
 Proprietary traders have access to sophisticated software and pools of information to help them make critical decisions.

-Although seen as a risky form of trading, proprietary trading is often one of the most profitable operations of a commercial or investment bank.
+Although commonly viewed as risky, proprietary trading is often one of the most profitable operations of a commercial or investment bank.
 During the financial crisis of 2008, prop traders and hedge funds were among the firms that were scrutinized for causing the crisis.
-The Volcker rule, which has severely limited proprietary trading, was introduced to regulate how proprietary traders function and to avoid possible conflicts of interest between the firm’s interests and that of its clients.
-Individual investors do not benefit from prop trading because the activity does not include trades executed on behalf of any clients.
+The Volcker rule, which severely limited proprietary trading, was introduced to regulate how proprietary traders can operate.
+A major concern was avoiding possible conflicts of interest between the firm and its clients.
+Individual investors do not benefit from prop trading because the activity does not involve trades executed on behalf of clients.

 Benefits of Proprietary Trading

 One of the benefits of proprietary trading is increased profits.
-Unlike when acting as a broker and earning commissions, the firm enjoys 100% of the profits.
-When investment banks trade on behalf of their clients and earn commissions, they earn only a fraction of the gains generated on behalf of the client.
-As a proprietary trader, the bank enjoys maximum benefits from the trade and the profits made are not shared with the individual investors.
+Unlike when acting as a broker and earning commissions, the firm enjoys 100% of the profits from prop trading.
+As a proprietary trader, the bank enjoys maximum benefits from the trade.

 Another benefit of proprietary trading is that a firm can stock an inventory of securities for future use.
-If the firm buys some securities for speculative purposes, it can hold onto them and later sell them to its clients who want buy those securities.
+If the firm buys some securities for speculative purposes, it can later sell them to its clients who want to buy those securities.
 The securities can also be loaned out to clients who wish to sell short.

 Firms can quickly become key market markers through prop trading.
-For a firm that deals with specific types of securities, it can provide liquidity to investors on specific types of securities.
-A firm can buy these securities with its own resources and then sell to interested investors at a future date.
-However, if a firm buys securities in bulk and they become worthless, it will be forced to absorb the losses internally without affecting their client’s funds.
+For a firm that deals with specific types of securities, it can provide liquidity for investors in those securities.
+A firm can buy the securities with its own resources and then sell to interested investors at a future date.
+However, if a firm buys securities in bulk and they become worthless, it will be forced to absorb the losses internally.
 The firm only benefits if the price of their security inventory rises or others buy it at a higher price.

 Hedge Fund vs. Prop Trading

-Hedge funds invest in the financial markets using their client’s money, and they are paid to generate gains on these investments.
-On the other hand, proprietary traders use the firm’s own money to invest in the financial markets, and they retain 100% of the returns generated.
+Hedge funds invest in the financial markets using their clients’ money.
+They are paid to generate gains on these investments.
+Proprietary traders use their firm’s own money to invest in the financial markets, and they retain 100% of the returns generated.
 Unlike proprietary traders, hedge funds are answerable to their clients.
-Hedge funds charge their clients high fees than other professionally managed funds.
-They are one of the targets of the Volcker Rule that aims to limit the amount of risks that banks and other institutions can take.
+Nonetheless, they are also targets of the Volcker Rule that aims to limit the amount of risk that financial institutions can take.

-Proprietary trading aims at strengthening the firm’s balance sheet by investing in the financial markets using its own money.
-It allows the traders to take more risks than necessary since they are not dealing with client’s funds.
+Proprietary trading aims at strengthening the firm’s balance sheet by investing in the financial markets.
+Traders can take more risks since they are not dealing with client funds.
 Firms go into proprietary trading with the belief that they have a competitive advantage and access to valuable information that can help them reap big profits.
-The traders are only answerable to their firms, and individual clients cannot benefit from the returns earned by the firm.
+The traders are only answerable to their firms.
+The firm’s clients do not benefit from the returns earned through prop trading.

 The Volcker Rule on Proprietary Trading